The Power of a Will

 Hasselbring has been arguing with his ex-wife all week about how the kids will spend an upcoming holiday.
 He is planning to go out with his friend Bobby on Friday night.
 While they have a long history of drinking together, Hasselbring has remained abstinent even though Bobby continued to drink during their get-togethers.
 This time, however, Hasselbring lapsed.

 The irreversible error of a first lapse is usually the result of a precipitating event meeting a depleted or distracted Psyche.
 Neurotic Traps are great at making people vulnerable to relapse.
 The negative emotional states of anxiety, depression, and anger distort state-dependent phenomena such as perception, motivation, and response tendencies, and deplete the dear resources required to exercise will.
 The first line of defense against relapse is protecting the Psyche from itself.
-Because of the recursive relationship subjective phenomena such ruminative self-focus and the way things work out in the objective world, the mentality of childhood promotes pathogenic Self-Fulfilling Prophesies.
-For example, consider the effect of Barry's belief that he is socially awkward:
+Because of the recursive relationship between ruminative self-focus and the way things work out in the objective world, the mentality of childhood promotes pathogenic Self-Confirmatory Bias.

-That fact that you are wrestling with an Incentive Use Disorder means that you do not have the luxury to spend the dear cogntive resouces required to cope with the challenges you face on Ruminative Self-Focus.
+Escaping an addictive trap is a formidable challenge.
+You do hot have the luxury of squandering dear cognitive resources on Ruminative Self-Focus.
 The first line of defense against relapse is learning to dispassionately accept the things you cannot change rather than letting pathogenic emotional states such as frustration, anger, or demoralization determine your reaction.
 This valuable capability comes at a price.

 Just as you would develop muscle strength and stamina by following a training regime, you can enhance your ability to non-reactively accept the things that happen by exercising it.
 Lifting weights against the downward pull of gravity strengthens the muscles ability to lift weight.
 Likewise, aiming your attention to a particular target, despite the pull of distracting stimuli strengthens your ability to maintain focus on a target despite local distractions.
 This exercise is called meditation.